nathanhammond/sunya-reverse-engineer/README.md

 If there is no value present the whole struct is 7 bytes of `0xFF`.

 The indices in this array are used to identify which OID numeric code to use.
 The OID numeric code is the value of the field at `0x114` + the index number in this array.
 Some of these items map to control and guidance audio that are not book-specific:
-- The book name is stored at the code which corresponds to its book ID.
+- The book name is stored at the code which corresponds to its book ID (e.g. `49001`).
 - `52000` through (at least) `52102` are used for system codes.
 - `68000` through `68090` are used for system codes.

 #### 2. MP3 Files

-The MP3 section starts directly following the array of pointers to MP3 Address and Length Structs by Language and is of variable length.
+The MP3 section starts directly following the Array of Pointers to MP3 Address and Length Structs by Language and is of variable length.

 The MP3 files are directly concatenated with no separators.
 The contents of the section are not in any particular order, and it is likely possible to relocate arbitrarily.
 ID3 tags and other metadata appear inline.